A Celestial Arousal

 Thou doth sooth and comfort me with thy assured rising.

-My own inner workings follow thee.
+My own inner workings follow thee inadvertently.

-What dost thou want from me now?
+What do you want from me now?

 Nature calls, and groggily do I crawl out of my cozy bed.
-As if I were yet in the midst of a midsummer’s dream, I begin to make my way through the darkness, groping for walls and traversing through the recently rearranged furniture.
-As fate would have it, I caught a whiff of the brewing coffee’s aroma, set to be ready earlier than most peoples.
+As if, I were yet in the midst of a midsummer’s dream, I begin to make my way through the darkness, groping for walls and traversing through the recently rearranged furniture.
+As fate would have it, I caught a whiff of the brewing coffee’s aroma, set to be ready earlier than most folks.
 Thus did I follow my nose, making headway towards the kitchen.

 Ah!
 What a way to awaken!
 I steadily poured the muddied waters into my favorite stained glass mug.
 Sipping and tasting the formula for potency, I quietly slid out and onto the back porch.
-And there she was — the goddess of my love, showing up fashionably late to this early morning’s planetary parade, beaming charismatic radiance to her favorite pupil, who stood looking up under partially perched eyelids.
+And there She was — the goddess of my love, showing up fashionably late to this early morning’s planetary parade, beaming charismatic radiance to her favorite pupil, who stood looking up under partially perched eyelids.

 All was hushed in my backyard.
 The winged creatures had yet to begin exercising their chirps.
 I heard not a peep.
-Just then, two cats nearby began humming felinely and harmoniously in an attempt to make friends.
+But, just then, two cats nearby began humming felinely and harmoniously in an attempt to make friends.
 I came out of this daze with a smile on my face, and made my way inside to fetch a second cup.
 Not quite satisfied, nor ready for multitasking, I went back outside.

-O sweet soul sister!
+O’ sweet soul sister!

-O diamond bodied magnificat!
+O’ diamond bodied magnificat!

 Thy charismatic approach